JasonPeng2019/L476Threaded/README.txt

 4) ALL driver functions should have USAGE notes detailed at the top.
 Clear instructions on how to use the driver should be documented at top.

 5) All state machine changes must be done via FUNCTIONS, not DIRECTLY.
+This way ALL changes of said state machine can be documented.

 6) Multiple param tasks in the scheduler must have a DOUBLE POINTER TYPE param list in the "params" parameter